Chris Ellison (actor): 2003–2010

 In 2003, Ellison played the lead role in the revived series of Fort Boyard, which aired on Challenge.
 In 2005, he guest starred in the Doctor Who audio adventure The Game.
 In 2007, Ellison played the role of Len Harker in the BBC One soap opera EastEnders.

 He has appeared in Casualty and Judge John Deed, among other appearances on Soccer AM, and presenting roles in The World's Most Stupid Criminals and Mousetrapped.

 In February 2009, Ellison won Celebrity Come Dine with Me on Channel 4.
 In 2009, he appeared in the film A Silent Whistle and in 2010 Bonded by Blood and Basement.

-2011–present
+2011–2017

-In August 2011, he appeared in a New Tricks episode titled 'Half Life' as a prisoner.
+In August 2011, he appeared in a New Tricks episode titled "Half Life" as a prisoner.
 On 27 August 2015, he entered the Celebrity Big Brother house.
 He was evicted on 8 September 2015.

-In 2017 he appeared on the celebrity version of the television game show Pointless.
+In 2017, he appeared on the celebrity version of the television game show Pointless.